Navigating the Colorado River’s many colors

 You can see that currently in the Colorado River, which recently turned from navy blue to a chocolate-milk brown.
 This phenomenon is typically caused by a rush of sediment upriver.

-Normal levels in the Colorado River fall at 200 NTUs or below, according to data gathered by the United States Geographical Survey agency, water monitoring stations along the middle watershed.
+Normal levels in the Colorado River fall at 200 NTUs or below, according to data gathered by the United States Geographical Survey agency water monitoring stations along the middle watershed.
 Between July 20-22, readings shot up above 600 NTUs but have since returned to below 200 NTUs.

 Whenever there’s high turbidity, the town of Silt comes to mind.
 It’s currently trying to raise enough funds to upgrade its water and wastewater treatment center, a facility that must work harder and harder every time turbidity increases.